bryanlabs/cosmos-upgrades/README.md

 # cosmos-upgrades

-`cosmos-upgrades` is a powerful tool developed by [Defiant Labs](https://github.com/DefiantLabs) to search for scheduled Cosmos upgrades.
+`cosmos-upgrades` is a powerful tool developed by [bryan Labs](https://github.com/bryanlabs) to search for scheduled Cosmos upgrades.
 This tool aims to streamline the process of tracking and managing upgrades in the Cosmos ecosystem.

 ## 🌌 Introduction